Your guide for getting commercial property through your SMSF

 Being mindful of single acquirable assets

-A single acquirable asset requires that if a property runs over more multiple title, then a bare trust, trustee, and LRBA must be established for each title.
+A single acquirable asset requires that if an investment property runs over multiple titles, a bare trust, trustee, and LRBA must be established for each title.

 The ATO clarifies these situations specifically.